Aviation Boulevard

 Aviation Boulevard is a major north–south thoroughfare in western and the South Bay region of Los Angeles County, California.

 Route Description

-It runs for 7.1 miles (11.4 km), starting near Westchester, and through the beach cities of El Segundo, Manhattan Beach and Hermosa Beach, where its southern terminus is at Pacific Coast Highway.
-It lies adjacent to Los Angeles International Airport.
+Aviation Boulevard runs for 7.1 miles (11.4 km), starting near Westchester, and through the beach cities of El Segundo, Manhattan Beach and Hermosa Beach, where its southern terminus is at Pacific Coast Highway.
+It lies adjacent to Los Angeles International Airport, and forms part of the boundary between North Redondo Beach and Manhattan Beach.
+The former Aviation High School was located at the intersection of Aviation Boulevard and Manhattan Beach Boulevard.
+Aviation Boulevard also intersects with Century Boulevard, El Segundo Boulevard, Imperial Highway, Rosecrans Boulevard, and Artesia Boulevard.

 The northern end is a continuation of Florence Avenue at Manchester Avenue in Inglewood.